keviinfoes/WSAFE/README.md

 Wrapped SAFE tokens to enable transferability.
 This is an unaudited fun weekend project.
 Use at your own risk!

 ## Background
 The [SAFE token](https://etherscan.io/token/0x5afe3855358e112b5647b952709e6165e1c1eeee) on deployment disabled transferability.
-The owner of the SAFE token contract needs to call the unpause function to enable transferability.
+The owner of the SAFE token contract can call the unpause function to enable transferability.
 On deployment of this repository the SAFE token is non transferable, see governance proposal [SEP#2](https://snapshot.org/#/safe.eth/proposal/0x1b48a83c44e323275a605b244a05bde89918fb9ec86be7bb83792eb26e544441) for more info.

 WSAFE allows "wrapping" of the SAFE token enabling transferability without the need for a governance proposal.
-In no way does it means I want the token to be transferable or not.
+In no way does it mean I want the token to be transferable or not.
 I have no opinion on this.
 However when I got the idea it seemed interesting enough to code.

 ## Design
 The SAFE token itself is not transferable, however the tokens are all in safe multisig wallets.
 Since a multisig wallet can transfer ownership it is possible to deposit the entire safe wallet into a wrapper contract that returns WSAFE tokens fore every SAFE token owned by the safe wallet.